 - Never used.
 One of the biggest potential drawbacks of purchasing an extended warranty involves never using it.
 While it's a good thing to not need repairs, you may be unnecessarily spending money on your unused warranty.
 Further, if your used car is still covered by the manufacturer's warranty, you may be unnecessarily paying for an additional extended warranty.

 Should I buy an extended warranty on a used car?

 Ultimately, the decision to purchase an extended warranty on a used car is up to you and should be the result of serious consideration.
 If your research leads you to believe that an extended warranty could come in handy and save you money in the long run, purchasing one might be the right option for you.
 If you determine that it is unlikely you would ever use an extended warranty to cover the cost of repairs anyway, or if it would be cheaper to cover them yourself, you may want to reconsider this decision.
 After all, extended warranties are often expensive, may not cover everything you might need, and may end up going unused altogether.

 If you determine that an extended warranty isn't the best option for you, you may want to explore some alternatives that may be better suited to your needs.
 For example, you may want to set aside a reasonable amount of money every month to create a pool for future repairs.
 If you don't end up needing this fund for repairs, you can always spend it on a new vehicle or some other purchase later.

 Another alternative is to purchase a vehicle that is still covered by the manufacturer's warranty.
-This warranty would likely be free, except for transfer fees or other miscellaneous costs, and would likely cover important repairs for the particular vehicle it covers.
+This warranty may be included, except for transfer fees or other miscellaneous costs, and would likely cover important repairs for the particular vehicle it covers.
 You could also lease a vehicle, since vehicle leases typically come with their own warranties that cover repairs.